Null controllability of the parabolic spherical Grushin equation

-In the case at hand, the potential $q_n$ has the particularity to be positive near $\pm\frac\pi 2$ if $n\neq0$, and negative in the case $n=0$.
-This forces us to apply in the latter case the Poincaré-Hardy type inequality of Lemma \ref{Fourier.lem3}.
-As a consequence, the choice of the weight $\beta$ will depend on $n$ for that two cases and has to deal with the specificity of our operator as mentioned above. \begin{Rema} The proof of Proposition \ref{Carleman.pro} will be split into several lemmas using the classical strategy \cite{Fursikov} by Fursikov and Imanuvilov (we refer to \cite[p.79]{Coron} for a pedagogical presentation).
-Let us emphasize that functions in $D(M_{n})$ are always sufficiently regular in the space variable for us to apply standard integration by parts. \end{Rema} \begin{Nota} Let us introduce the general notations which will be used in what follows.
-We let $a'$ and $b'$ are a real such that
+In the case at hand, the potential $q_n$ is singular in $\pm\pi/2$.
+Thus, we shall apply the Hardy-Poincaré inequalities of Lemma~\ref{lem:Hardy-Poincaré} (see, Remark~\ref{rmq::useful1}) to get rid of the singular terms which can not be bounded at $\pm\pi/2$. \begin{Rema} The proof of Proposition \ref{Carleman.pro} will be split into several lemmas using the classical strategy \cite{Fursikov} by Fursikov and Imanuvilov (we refer to \cite[p.79]{Coron} for a pedagogical presentation).
+Let us emphasize that functions in $\operatorname{D(M_{n})}$ have the regularity in the space variable that we need in order to apply integrations by parts (see, $\operatorname{e.g.}$ Lemma \ref{Lem::useful}). \end{Rema} \begin{Nota} Let us introduce the general notations which will be used in what follows.
+We let $a'$ and $b'$ are real numbers such that